Duplicate Codex accounts warning: what it means

 Other signals that rely on account IDs

-- Rate-limit radar shows usage per account ID.
-Duplicates will share the same bar.
+- Rate-limit radar (Pro) shows usage per account ID.
+Duplicates share the same bar.

-- Auto-roll still works but switches within the duplicate pool, so it cannot escape a shared limit.
+- Auto-roll (Pro) can still switch within the duplicate pool, so it cannot escape a shared limit.

 - Chat history and profile switching continue to function.
 The warning does not block actions.